grunk-dev/grunk/README.md

 **Disclaimer:** *This is work in progress at a very early stage.
 Most features have not been implemented yet.
 Expect the code and API to change frequently!*

 Grunk is a parametric modeling engine that helps you build complex models from parameters, track the dependencies of your model features and annotate them with metadata.
+Features are evaluated lazily and they will be automatically invalidated if any of the features and parameters it depends on changes.
 You can write your model to a human-readable file to disk and rebuild your model from the saved file.
 Grunk is targeted at - but not limited to - geometric modeling.

 The only assumption grunk makes is that the model consists of certain **features** *(objects of a specific type)* which can be computed with the help of given **functions** from other features or parameters.
 These functions are expected to be [referentially transparent](https://en.wikipedia.org/wiki/Referential_transparency) *(disrregarding logging etc.)*.
 A model can therefore be identified with a *directed acyclic graph* of functions, their inputs and their outputs.